- 🥇

 Short answer: Robinhood is the cheapest regulated beginner option, Polymarket and Drift BET are usually the cheapest crypto-native options, and PredictIt is the most expensive by a wide margin.

-This guide compares the fee models behind the main prediction-market platforms and explains what those fees really mean in practice.
+This guide compares the fee models used by the main prediction-market platforms and explains what those fees mean in practice.
 The goal is not just to list numbers.
-It is to help you understand which cost model fits your style, your size, and your platform choice.
+It is to show which cost model fits your style, trade size, and platform choice.

 If you need the category explainer first, read What Are Prediction Markets in Crypto?.
 If you are deciding specifically between the two biggest names, read Kalshi vs Polymarket.